 Money Saving Tip

-Choose a diamond that has a color that is a grade or two lower than you are considering.
+Pick a diamond with a color grade that’s one or two steps lower than you first